-Cybersecurity company Cybeats today announces it has raised seed round of investment from iNovia Capital, Maple Leaf Angels (MLA48 II), and cybersecurity industry insiders Dr. Richard Reiner, Brian O’Higgins, and Brian Bourne.
+Cybersecurity company Cybeats today announces it has raised a seed round of investment from iNovia Capital, Maple Leaf Angels (MLA48 II), and cybersecurity industry insiders Dr. Richard Reiner, Brian O’Higgins, and Brian Bourne.

 Cybeats – which provides cyber defense solutions for Enterprise IoT infrastructure – additionally announced that investor and serial cybersecurity entrepreneur Dr. Richard Reiner will join the company as Chairman.